Terabit-Ethernet/NetChannel/README.md

 Our work has been evaluated with two servers with 4-socket multi-core CPUs and 100 Gbps NICs directly connected with a DAC cable.
 While we generally focus on trends rather than individual data points, other combinations of end-host network stacks and hardware may exhibit different performance characteristics.
 All our scripts use `network_setup.sh` to configure the NIC to allow a specific benchmark to be performed.
 Some of these configurations may be specific to Mellanox NICs (e.g., enabling aRFS).

 ### Running Experiments
 All experiments must be run as `sudo`.
 Run the scripts corresponding to each experiment on the sender and receiver respectively.
+And also, **please confirm that the NetChannel kernel modules are loaded and activated in both machines.**

 ```
 sudo -s